 Each year, organisations are commended for their commitment to customer service, environmental sustainability, marketing, workplace wellbeing, corporate social responsibility, human resource management and Asian engagement and innovation, with gongs for Emerging Business Excellence and Aboriginal and Torres Strait Islander Excellence also awarded.

 Winners of an AIM WA Pinnacle Award each receive a $20,000 training prize to gift to a charity of their choice, giving a tremendous skills boost for the people working in organisations critical to the community.

-Entries open very soon for the AIM WA Pinnacle Awards 2022.
+Entries are open for the AIM WA Pinnacle Awards 2022.

 So, to inspire your entries for this year’s awards, let’s take a look at some of the last year's incredible award winners.